Vacheprime/ConnectedSmarties/README.md

 - Fix fan status not being properly updated (Danat, )

+- Fix the exports for the reports and for the receipts (Ishi, COMPLETED)

 - Fix datetime conversion between local time and UTC time.
-(Danat, )
+(Danat, COMPLETED)

 - In the Account page, add a navigation button to go back to self-checkout (Florence, COMPLETED)